foxkit-js/logger/the-plan.md

 - other Primitives objects are handled with `node:util.inspect`
   - that also adds color to numbers, bools etc if color is enabled
   - uses settings as per `LoggerOpts`
+- Return value may become `Promise<void>` when implementing file logging

 ## TODO: